osp/osp.tools.visualculture/README.txt

 For working together and sharing our source files, we use a system called Git.
 This system, originally developed for computer code, is great to work together.
 Yet when we started sharing our source code through the internet, we found all interfaces to git were geared to sharing text files.
 We want to create an interface for sharing our work

-We have been displaying the contents of our repository in a more graphic way: showing previews in the filelistings of the fonts and the illustrations and the pdf’s.
+We have been displaying the contents of our repository in a more graphic way on our web-site: showing previews in the filelistings of the fonts and the illustrations and the pdf’s.
+You are now browsing through the code that makes this possible.
 We want to take this a whole step further still, and build this into a platform where you can in a visual way view the development of your graphic design projects, the changes in between files, and comment and share and make visible your process.
+[Please support our crowdfunding campaign!](http://kisskissbankbank.com/visual-culture-a-tool-for-design-collaboration)

 - - -